Max-Vassilev/helm-journey/README.md

 # helm-journey

-Helm is a package manager for Kubernetes that simplifies deploying and managing applications using pre-configured charts.
+Helm is a package manager for Kubernetes.It simplifies deploying and managing applications using pre-configured charts.
 Below are some basic commands to get started with Helm.

 You need a running Kubernetes cluster to use Helm.
 For local Kubernetes with Colima, use the following command:
 ```